 So this is very acute because people confuse, [this] kind of like contract with an actual contract, an execution of which between programmers and lawyers and the legal profession and coding, where the boundaries are starting to really blend together.

-Mr. Bridgesmith: I want to really second that because I think this is where lawyers are going to be incredibly valuable to those programmers and those that are creating smart contracts.
+Mr. Bridgesmith: Well, and I want to really second that because I think this is where lawyers are going to be incredibly valuable to those programmers and those that are creating smart contracts.
 And I, I too don’t like the phrase but it has taken hold- I don’t think we’re going to chase it out of the vocabulary.

 But the fact that you can program conditional events that become automated once those conditions are satisfied by virtue of programming is a really powerful element to transactions.
-One of the first that I’m familiar with, just to illustrate how a “smart contract” might work, was performed by Clause, a smart contract blockchain company, legal technology, in the transfer of 88 bales of cotton from Texas to China.
-By virtue of the internet of things and the ability to place sensors within the shipment of cotton, the system was able to maintain constant awareness of the state of the cotton as it went from Texas on a ship across the ocean to China so that once it arrived, if the conditions of the quality of the goods were satisfied, the transaction was immediately consummated.
+One of the first that I’m familiar with, just to illustrate how a quote “smart contract” might work, was performed by Clause, a smart contract blockchain company, legal technology, in the transfer of 88 bales of cotton from Texas to China and by virtue of the internet of things and the ability to place censors within the shipment of cotton, the system was able to maintain constant awareness of the state of the cotton as it went from Texas and on a ship across the ocean to China so that once it arrived, if the conditions of the quality of the goods were satisfied, the transaction was immediately consummated.

-As a result, there was time saved in terms of inspection and all the things on the receiver’s end, and a pretty significant amount of cost was removed.
-The contract that gave rise to that is something that we as lawyers would do in our commercial practices just as a matter of course.
-Understand how the smart contract programming then creates conditions which, once satisfied, automatically execute.
+And as a result, there was time saved in terms of inspection and all the things on the receiver’s end, and a pretty significant amount of cost was removed but the contract that gave rise to that is something that we as lawyers would do in our commercial practices just as a matter of course.
+And understand how the smart contract programming then creates conditions which, once satisfied, automatically execute.
 That’s where we and the programmers have to begin to learn how to speak with each other.
 And to me, that’s the real opportunity that blockchain brings is to bring law back into a very highly prominent place in the world of computer science.
-We don’t have to become computer scientists, that’s what Adel does, but I need to know how to work with him and understand his language and he mine.
+We don’t have to become computer scientists, that’s what Adel does, but I need to know how to work with him and understand his language and mind.
 So that is, to me, an enormous opportunity for lawyers.

 Mr. FitzGerald: I’d like to drill down a little into more of the healthcare aspects.
 Specifically, something I saw coming out of the Trump administration was the “My Health E-Data Initiative.”
 Essentially, it was pushing to have secured interoperability between providers and data platforms and to provide patient ownership of medical records.
 What is interoperability in this context?